-Note 6.
+Note 5.
 Economic dependency

-The company has entered into a franchise agreement with Bendigo Bank that governs the management of the Community Bank.
-The company is economically dependent on the ongoing receipt of income under the franchise agreement with Bendigo Bank.
-The directors have no reason to believe a new franchise arrangement under mutually acceptable terms will not be forthcoming following expiry in August 2025.
+The company has entered into a franchise agreement with Bendigo Bank and operates as a franchise of Bendigo Bank, using the name "Bendigo Bank" and the logo and system of operations of Bendigo Bank.
+It is economically dependent on the ongoing receipt of income under the franchise agreement with Bendigo Bank.

-The company operates as a franchise of Bendigo Bank, using the name "Bendigo Bank" and the logo and system of operations of Bendigo Bank.
-The company manages the Community Bank on behalf of Bendigo Bank, however all transactions with customers conducted through the Community Bank are effectively conducted between the customers and Bendigo Bank.
+Bendigo Bank retains ownership of all customers and clients of the Community Bank and all transactions with customers conducted through the Community Bank are effectively conducted between the customers and Bendigo Bank, therefore:

-All deposits are made with Bendigo Bank, and all personal and investment products are products of Bendigo Bank, with the company facilitating the provision of those products.
-All loans, leases or hire purchase transactions, issues of new credit or debit cards, temporary or bridging finance and any other transaction that involves creating a new debt, or increasing or changing the terms of an existing debt owed to Bendigo Bank, must be approved by Bendigo Bank.
-All credit transactions are made with Bendigo Bank, and all credit products are products of Bendigo Bank.
+- All deposits are made with Bendigo Bank, and all personal and investment products are products of Bendigo Bank. - All credit transactions are made with Bendigo Bank, and all credit products are products of Bendigo Bank.